datacentricdesign/iob22/assignments/07-shared-pomodoro/step3.md

 ## What is WebSocket?

-WebSocket is a network protocol of the application layer (in the Internet stack) like HTTP.
-It is often used above HTTP to ensure compatibility with the web protocols.
+WebSocket is a network protocol of the application layer (in the Internet stack) like HTTP (You know what is HTTP by now!).
+Web socket often used above HTTP to ensure compatibility with the web protocols.
 While HTTP only enables clients (e.g. web browsers) to communicate with the server, WebSocket enables a bi-directional communication.
 The server can push data to all connected clients in a more efficient way, whenever it needs to, without the clients having to pull for an update.

 # Task 3.1 Setup the Webserver

-To create a webserver that support websockets, we can use Flask again, together with the extension SocketIO.
-Add their imports to `main.py`
+To create a webserver that support websockets, we can use again use `Flask` library here, together with the extension `SocketIO`.
+The `SocketIO` package will enable us to implement the websocket for bi-rectional communication.

+First let's import these two packages to `main.py`

 ```python
 # Import the package for the web server